Sibanengi/alx-system_engineering-devops/0x00-shell_basics/README.md

 delete the file betty
-Delete the directory my_first_directory that is in the /tmp directory A script that changes the working directory to the previous one
+Delete the directory my_first_directory that is in the /tmp directory A script that changes the working directory to the previous one a script that lists all the files in the directories in ascending order a script that prints the file iamafile located in /tmp creaate a symbolic link to /bin/ls , named _ls_ in the current working directory a script that copies all the new HTML files from the current working directory to its parent directory